Alberto0235/USB3.2-Hub-4Port/README.md

 ## 📚 Lessons Learned

-- First 6-layer controlled-impedance design — translating an impedance
-  target into trace width/gap via a field solver, not a rule of thumb
+- First 6-layer controlled-impedance design — translating an impedance target into trace width/gap via a field solver, not a rule of thumb
 - USB Type-C cold socket requirements, and implementing them with discrete hardware instead of an MCU
 - GRSTz timing constraints and the importance of accounting for an IC's *internal* pull-up tolerance, not just the external RC values
-- A real DFM review workflow with a contract manufacturer — including a via-in-pad catch that would have caused issues at assembly
+- A real DFM review workflow with a manufacturer

-> [!NOTE]
-> More to come after bring-up and validation.

 ---